-- For the system CPU bus to operate above 100MHz, use only PC100-compliant DIMMs.
-This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed.
-If your DIMMs are not PC100-compliant, set the CPU bus frequency to 66MHz for system stability. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64, 128MB; double-sided come in 32, 64, 128, 256MB.
+- DIMMs that have more than 18 chips are not supported on this motherhoard - Two possible memory modules are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner and have higher pin density than EDO chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs are available in 16, 32, 64, 128MB; double-sided in 32, 64, 128, 256MB.

-DIMM Memory Installation Procedures:
+DIMM Memory Installation

 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation as shown.
-DRAM SIMM modules have the same pin contacts on both sides.
-SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.
+DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
+SIMM modules have the same pin contact on both sides.